thesofproject/sof-docs/howtos/process/docbuild.rst

    .. image:: images/fork-sof-docs.png

 #.
-At a command prompt, create the working folder and clone the acrn-hypervisor
+At a command prompt, create the working folder and clone the sof-docs
-   repository to your local computer (and if you have publishing rights, the projectacrn.github.io repo).
+   repository to your local computer (and if you have publishing rights, the thesofproject.github.io repo).
 If you don't have publishing rights you'll still be able to generate the docs locally, but not publish them:

    .. code-block:: bash